kyverno/website/content/en/docs/Installation/customization.md

 57. `tracingPort` (ABCR): tracing receiver port.
 Default is `"4317"`.
 58. `transportCreds` (ABCR): set to the CA secret containing the certificate used by the OpenTelemetry metrics client.
 Empty string means an insecure connection will be used.
 Default is `""`.
 59. `ttlReconciliationInterval` (C): defines the interval the cleanup controller should perform reconciliation of resources labeled with the cleanup TTL label.
 Default is `1m`.
 See the cleanup documentation [here](/docs/writing-policies/cleanup/#cleanup-label) for details.
 60. `tlsSecretName` (AC): overwrites the default secret name of the TLS certificate.
+See also the related flag `caSecretName`.
 61. `v` (ABCR): sets the verbosity level of Kyverno log output.
 Takes an integer from 1 to 6 with 6 being the most verbose.
 Level 4 shows variable substitution messages.
 Default is `2`.
 62. `vmodule` (ABCR): comma-separated list of pattern=N settings for file-filtered logging.
 63. `webhookRegistrationTimeout` (A): specifies the length of time Kyverno will try to register webhooks with the API server.
 Defaults to `120s`.